Rather than tramp you round Sussex’s newest city and mini county, I thought I’d make some statements on it…

 The Cinema is Lacking

 Brighton’s centenarian arts cinema is well celebrated, but for a city that is often billed as trendy and Londonesque, its cinema offering is small.
 In the whole of Brighton, there are but three cinemas.
 Hove has none.
 Gone is the alternative Cinemateque of a decade ago.
-Instead, only the seafront Odeon multiplex with the zaggy 70s roof, the Marina multiplex, and the Duke of York’s Picturehouse remain, the latter who now has a sister at Komedia, meaning that Picturehouses dominate the city.
-The Duke’s has charm, and the pale yellow classical theatrical building makes it perfect for Brighton – as does the addition of the striped legs on its roof.
+Instead, only the seafront Odeon multiplex with the zaggy 70s roof, the Marina multiplex, and the Duke of York’s Picturehouse remain, the latter who (after my initial post) acquired a sister at Komedia, meaning that Picturehouses dominate the city.
+Unlike its sibling, the Duke’s has charm, and the pale yellow classical theatrical building makes it perfect for Brighton – as does the addition of the striped legs on its roof.
 But its programming is fairly standard fare for its chain and the ever compromising arts circuit for this country generally.

 And it might not even be the oldest running cinema – I’ve heard several claims for that – again from the South West (I’m fairly sure Clevedon’s is wrong since it began 2 years after the Duke’s) and at least one in London.
 I love having a full size auditoria but Notting Hill’s Electric is far more luxurious inside.
 The expensive gallery sofas are too low to see the screen fully from.